Skip to contents

 remove_zeroes

-a boolean determining whether interactions with weight equal to 0 should be removed from the output.
+A logical value determining whether interactions with a weight equal to 0 should be excluded from the output.

 include_diag

-a boolean indicating whether the diagonal should be included in the output.
-Only for squared matrix.
+A logical value indicating whether the diagonal (self-interactions) should be included in the output.
+This applies only to square matrices.

 include_lower

-a boolean indicating whether the lower triangular matrix should be included in the output.
-Only for squared matrix.
+A logical value indicating whether the lower triangular part of the matrix should be included in the output.
+This applies only to square matrices.

 Value

-A data.frame where each row represents the interaction between two nodes and an optional third column indicating the weight of the interaction.
+A data.frame where each row represents the interaction between two nodes.
+If weight = TRUE, the data.frame includes a third column representing the weight of each interaction.

 See also